Southam: Geography

+Southam is situated on the River Stowe, a tributary of the River Itchen, which flows from Napton-on-the-Hill and joins the Itchen at Stoneythorpe, just outside the town.

 Economy

 The dominant rock type for the area is Blue Lias limestone.
 For many years there was a cement factory and associated limestone quarry 1 mi north of the town.
 The works was served at one time by both rail and canal transport — the latter being a short arm from the Grand Union Canal.
 The cement operations at Southam were owned by the Rugby Cement company.
 In 2000 cement production was relocated to Rugby, and Southam cement works was closed, but quarrying at the site still continues.
 The former cement works was demolished in 2011.

 Southam is part of the area known as Silicon Spa: the area around Leamington Spa which is known for its concentration of companies involved in the video game industry: The computer games company, Codemasters, is based in Southam, and was founded by two locals.
-It was Europe's largest privately owned computer games company, until its purchase by EA in February 2021.
+It was Europe's largest privately owned computer games company, until its purchase by Electronic Arts in February 2021.

 The railway rolling stock company Vivarail was based in Southam between 2019 and 2023 when it was dissolved.

 South of the town is an industrial estate that is a significant source of local employment.

 Southam has become a commuter town due to its road links and location.
 Taxi and minicab firms operate in the area and frequent bus services serve Southam and local villages.